knative/func/docs/reference/func_yaml.md

 Specifies the buildpack builder image to use when building the function.
 In most cases, this value should not be changed.

-### `builders`

-Some function runtimes may be built in multiple ways.
-For example, a Quarkus function may be built for the JVM, or as a native binary.
-The `builders` field will contain all of the available builders for a given runtime.
-Although it's typically unnecessary to modify the `builder` field, using values from `builders` is OK.

 ### `buildEnvs`
 This field allows you to set environment variables available to the builder/buildpack that builds the function.
 This environment variable is NOT set at runtime, use [envs](#envs) instead
 1. Environment variable can be set directly from a value